 TLC NAND Flash

 Even smaller iPhones running iOS 8 have been reported to have apps crashing issue.
-So all these speculations regarding TLC NAND causing the issue is nothing but a speculation.
+So all these speculations regarding TLC NAND causing the issue is nothing but speculation.